What Does DEI Stand For?

-There are many buzzwords and phrases in the workplace today, and you may find yourself wondering, “what does DEI stand for?”
+There are many buzzwords and phrases in the workplace today, and you may wonder, “What does DEI stand for?”
 If so, this article should help clear it up for you.
 When DEI is a priority in your workplace, it helps every area of your company.

 So, What Does DEI Stand For?